LEGISLATIVE POSITIONS

 Rights and Protections for All Students (HB 1999) - Would require public schools to implement policies to include disciplinary consequences for bullying against a student based on the student's actual or perceived sex, sexual orientation, gender identity or gender expression.
 Furthermore, public school entities would be required to establish publicly available guidelines for student and family support in the case of a transgender student’s gender transition.

-Diversity Inclusive Curriculum Pilot Program (HB 1998) - Would require the State Department of Education to establish a model Diversity Inclusive Curriculum Pilot Program that would provide instruction to students on the political, economic and social contributions of individuals of the LGBTQ+ community.
+Diversity Inclusive Curriculum Pilot Program (HB 1998) - Would require the State Department of Education to establish a model Diversity Inclusive Curriculum Pilot Program that would provide instruction to students on historical, political, economic and social contributions of individuals of the LGBTQ+ community.

 Supporting Gender Diverse Students In Public Schools (HB 2024) - Would protect the rights of students to access the restroom or locker room that aligns with their consistently asserted gender identity.
 The bill would also protect the right of students to play on school sports teams that align with their consistently asserted gender identity.